EntingHsiao/SQL_Project_OSM/README.md

 ## Vizulizations of the Report Highlights
 The charts are created with Python Seaborn

-### The most popular fastfood chians in Boston is Dunkin' Donuts
+### The most popular fastfood chain in Boston is Dunkin' Donuts

 ![fastfood](https://github.com/EntingHsiao/SQL_Project_OSM/blob/master/fastfood.png)